 Further, the handbook also states that any appliances, from those listed above, “Are to remain and that contribute to the market value opinion must be operational.”

 It also requires that the “Appraiser must note all appliances that remain and contribute to Market Value.”

-Do USDA or FHA appraisals require appliances to be present on the property?
+Do USDA or FHA appraisals require a stove or other appliances to be present on the property?

 In summary, despite what many think, stoves and other appliances are not required.
 However, for those appliances that do remain and contribute to market value, they must be operational!

 For example, while you don’t necessarily have to have a stove, if there one there, it should be in working condition!

 Remember, as a USDA approved lender, let our experience go to work for you! – Just call or email to discuss your scenario and let us show you the “Metroplex” difference.

 I want everyone to make it a great day, and I look forward to seeing you right here for the next tip of the week!